Washington Solar – Everything You Need to Know

 When we average out Washington installation costs from various sources, we find they are a bit on the high side – about $4 per watt, compared to Oregon’s $3.72/watt and California’s $3.61/watt.
 At this rate, if you installed an average-sized 5kW installation in Washington, you’d dish out $19,850 before incentives.

-After applying the 30% federal tax credit as well as the estimated state-sponsored performance payments (for 3 years, 2017-2020, more on this later), that total investment drops to just $11,444.
-That’s a discount of $8,406.
-With these incentives, you’re on the right path to save some money!
+After applying the 30% federal tax credit as well as the estimated state-sponsored performance payments (for 8 years starting in 2018, more on this later), that total investment drops to just $8,405.
+That’s a discount of almost 60%!

 The legality of third-party ownership financing – which includes leases and power purchase agreements – is murky in the state.
 National installers like Sunrun and SolarCity, for whom leases are their bread and butter, aren’t active in Washington and seem to have no real plans to change that.